 Do you see it?
 Right now?
 What are you imagining?
 Is it thick?
 Does it have flowers?
 Is it a TREE?
 Could it survive a few chops with an axe?

-I should say right now: if your plant doesn't have built-in defense mechanisms against attackers, you're not thinking about this the right way.
+I should say right now: if your plant doesn't have built-in defense mechanisms against attackers, you're not thinking about this like an entrepreneur who's poised to succeed.
 Maybe you should re-evaluate your personality.

-If you have a product, a clear vision of what you want it to turn into, the mindset to destroy anyone who positions themselves against you, and ideally a bit of money to throw around, you're ready to scale.
-Let's begin.
+If you have a product, a clear vision of what you want it to turn into, a bit of money to throw around, the mindset to destroy anyone who positions themselves against you, and a suit, you're ready to scale.
+We start immediately.
 NEXT →

 Come back in a while to see how it birded down.